 What Are the Benefits of CAR-T Cell Therapy?

-The huge benefit of a treatment like this is the T cell modifications will last for life.
-Each time a body’s T cells encounter a toxin or disease agent and develop antigen receptors and antibodies to fight it, the person has that ability forever.
+The huge benefit of a treatment like this is the T cell modifications have the potential to last for life.
+Each time a person’s T cells encounter a toxin or disease agent and develop antigen receptors and antibodies to fight it, the person has that ability forever.
 That means patients who receive modified T cells now have the tools to fight their particular cancer for the remainder of their days.

 This makes CAR-T cell therapy more than a treatment.
 For example, while chemotherapy and radiation are effective, their curative effects end when the treatment ends (or, more accurately, a few days or weeks after the last course).
 In contrast, modified T cells are present forever, turning this type of immunotherapy into a “living drug.”